psychemedia/storytelling-notes/fairy_midwife.md

 *Parallels.* — Mr. Hartland has studied Human Midwives in the *Archaeol.
 Review* iv., and parallels to our story in Folk-Lore, i.
 209, *seq.*; the most interesting of these is from Gervase of Tilbury (xiii. cent.), *Otia Imper.*, iii.
 85, and three Breton tales given by M. Sebillot (*Contes*, ii.
 42; *Litt. orale*, 23; *Trad, et Superst.* i.
 109).
 Cf. Prof. Child, i.
 339; ii.
 505.
 ```

-Several years later, Andrew Lang would include another variant of the tale published by Patrick Kennedy in the 1860s, with illustrations by H. J. Ford.
+Several years later, Andrew Lang would include another variant of the tale as published by Patrick Kennedy in the 1860s, with illustrations by H. J. Ford.

 ```{admonition} "The Fairy Nurse", in *The Lilac Fairy Book*, Andrew Lang, c.1910
 :class: dropdown